thebeekeeper/Laurus.UiTest/README.md

 Page builder based UI Testing Meta-Framework

-How to use:
 I like the concept of a strongly typed interface that represents the controls on a page, so that's what this framework does.

+## Usage

 A page for www.google.com might look like this:

 ```
 public interface IGooglePage : IPage